 As with many emerging technologies, the enthusiasm surrounding personalized medicine is tempered by uncertainties in quality and regulatory schemas.
 As the shift to personalized medicine is younger than the laws that otherwise regulate the medical and research fields, there are frustrating gaps between technology and oversight.
 But these gaps should narrow while companies continue to make reasonable assumptions while they wait.
 As always, all stakeholders must remain vigilantly abreast of quality and regulatory developments as personalized medicine shows promise as the future of healthcare.
 Vigilance is of particular import to the many smaller developers of personalized medicines that may have limited resources or regulatory support.

 Stakeholders must remember that regulatory views differ on a global basis, including between the FDA and the EMA.
 We expect a common set of principles to emerge as personalized medicine continues to secure its foothold as an accepted field of medical treatment.

-If you found this information interesting, subscribe to our blog to receive the latest insights:
+If you found this information interesting, subscribe to our blog to receive the latest insights, like this one: